ComputerVisionWorks/ImageDuplicateFinder/README.md

 2. Click on the Scan button
 3. The duplicate groups are in the table on the right, click on a line to display the images

+# Download

+A Windows version is available on GitHub:
+1. Go to the [releases page](https://github.com/mgaillard/ImageDuplicateFinder/releases) of this project
+2. Download *ImageDuplicateFinder.zip* from the latest release

 # Build

 ## Dependencies